 Dubai is the business hub of the middle east.
 With its liberal economic policies, double tax treaties with most of the countries in the world, modest corporate tax rates, lavish infrastructure, and trade route accessibility, Dubai has become a location of choice for corporates and entrepreneurs looking to set up a business in Asia.

-The primary industries in Dubai are tourism, real estate, financial services and aviation.
-These and many other are fortified by the presence of sector-oriented free zones in the emirate, which provide for zero tax, 100% foreign ownership, and full repatriation of capital & profits.
+The primary industries in Dubai are tourism, real estate, financial services, and aviation.
+These and many others are fortified by the presence of sector-oriented free zones in the emirate, which provides for zero tax, 100% foreign ownership, and full repatriation of capital & profits.

-Given these benefits, company formation in Dubai is veritably a very lucrative proposition.
+Given these benefits, business setup in Dubai is veritably a very lucrative proposition.
 And it’s not that difficult too – if you have the required documents and approvals in place, setting up a company in Dubai can be done within a week.
-However, for a newcomer in Dubai, learning the ropes of business setup here can prove to be something.
+However, for a newcomer in Dubai, learning the ropes of business set up here can prove to be something.
 But fret not – we’re here to guide you through the process of setting up a business in Dubai.
 Just follow these steps.

 1. To set up a mainland company in Dubai, a local sponsor is needed.
 A local sponsor refers to a UAE national (or a company wholly owned by UAE nationals) who acts as a service agent for your business in the UAE, generally also acting as a sleeping partner of your company.
 A detailed agreement, stating the responsibilities of the said sponsor towards the business as well as his/her annual fee, is to be prepared.
 A no-objection certificate from the local sponsor is required for running your business activities.